OpenTermsArchive/contrib-versions/Trello/unknown.md

 Trello maintains a list of Authorized Personnel with access to the production environment.
 These members undergo criminal background checks and are approved by Trello’s Engineering management.
 Trello also maintain a list of personnel who are permitted to access Trello code, as well as the development and staging environments.
 These lists are reviewed quarterly and upon role change.

-Trained members of the Trello customer support team also have case-specific, limited access to user data stored in Trello through restricted access customer support tools.
+Trained members of the Atlassian and Trello customer support teams also have case-specific, limited access to user data stored in Trello through restricted access customer support tools.
 Customer support team members are not authorized to review non-public user data stored in Trello for customer support purposes without explicit permission.
 When a Trello user submits a support ticket, they have the option of authorizing the customer support team to view their data.
-The Trello customer support team will only receive such access to the account if it is granted by the user, either by selecting the "Give Trello support staff temporary access to your account" option when submitting a help request, or by clicking a link sent to the user's email by the Trello Support team.
+The customer support team will only receive such access to the account if it is granted by the user, either by selecting the "Give support staff temporary access to your account" option when submitting a help request, or by clicking a link sent to the user's email by the support team.
 The account owner can revoke such access at any time.2

 Upon role change or leaving the company, the production credentials of Authorized Personnel are deactivated, and their sessions are forcibly logged out.
 Thereafter, all such accounts are removed or changed.